Certificate Program in the Culinary Arts

 The program features extra-spacious kitchens with the latest professional equipment.

-Instruction takes place Mondays through Thursdays, 10:30 a.m. to 5 p.m.
-In addition, students are required to participate in the daytime and evening Seminars in Food, Wine & the Arts (evening programs typically conclude at 9 p.m.).
+Instruction takes place Mondays through Thursdays, 10 a.m. to 6 p.m.
+In addition, students are required to participate in the daytime and evening Seminars in Food & Wine (evening programs typically conclude at 9 p.m.).
 Schedules vary each semester and will be provided to students at the start of the program.

 Upon successful completion, students receive a Certificate in the Culinary Arts from Boston University.